Chuck Norris facts

-Chuck Norris facts are satirical factoids about American martial artist and actor Chuck Norris that have become an Internet phenomenon widespread in popular culture.
-These 'facts' are absurd hyperbolic claims about Norris's toughness, attitude, sophistication, and masculinity.
+"Chuck Norris facts" are factoids about American martial artist and actor Chuck Norris that have become an Internet phenomenon widespread in popular culture.
+These "facts" are absurd hyperbolic claims about Norris's skills, toughness, attitude, sophistication, and masculinity.

-Chuck Norris facts have spread internationally, making translations and spawning localized versions about country-specific advertisements and other Internet phenomena.
+Chuck Norris facts (also known as Chuck Norris jokes) have spread internationally, making translations and spawning localized versions about country-specific advertisements and other Internet phenomena.
 Some facts allude to his use of roundhouse kicks for seemingly any task, his large amount of body hair with specific regard to his beard, and his role in the action television series Walker, Texas Ranger.
+Chuck Norris jokes follow a similar format to "Yo Mama" jokes, where the humor comes from an absurd exaggeration.

 Background

-Chuck Norris facts originally appeared on the Internet in early 2005.
+Chuck Norris facts originally appeared on the Internet in early 2005, though jokes surrounding Norris's toughness and strength are claimed to have existed since the 1980s.
 Initially distributed in the Something Awful forums, the "facts" centered on Vin Diesel, in response to his film The Pacifier.
 After a few months, forum members chose Chuck Norris to be the new subject.
 Conan O'Brien's Chuck Norris jokes on Late Night with Conan O'Brien (which generally center on Walker, Texas Ranger) have been seen as an inspiration for the fad.
 The exaggerated style of these claims is similar to a recurring Saturday Night Live sketch called "Bill Brasky".
 Due to the popularity of this phenomenon, similar jokes have been created for various other celebrities, as well as fictional characters.

+Humorist Ian Spector has been credited as "the author of Chuck Norris facts" due to his role in creating online Chuck Norris fact generators.
+Spector has also written several books of Chuck Norris facts, including The Truth About Chuck Norris: 400 Facts About the World's Greatest Human (2007) and Chuck Norris Vs. Mr. T: 400 Facts About the Baddest Dudes in the History of Ever (2008).

-Norris' response
+Norris's response

 Norris responded to the Chuck Norris facts on his official website with a statement.
 Admitting some of the statements were indeed humorous, he said he tries not to take any of them seriously, and he hopes that such statements will interest people in real facts about him contained in his literary works.

-On October 23, 2006, Norris' first column for WorldNetDaily consisted of another response.
+On October 23, 2006, Norris's first column for WorldNetDaily consisted of another response.
 It began similarly to the above statement from chucknorris.com, but then disclaimed his own prowess in favor of those of God and Jesus Christ.

-On November 29, 2007, Gotham Books, the adult division of Penguin USA, released a book entitled The Truth About Chuck Norris: 400 facts about the World's Greatest Human.
-Norris subsequently filed suit in December against Penguin USA claiming "trademark infringement, unjust enrichment and privacy rights".
+In December 2007, Norris filed suit against Penguin USA, the publisher that had released The Truth About Chuck Norris through its Gotham Books imprint.
+Norris alleged that the book contained "trademark infringement, unjust enrichment and privacy rights".
 Norris dropped the lawsuit in 2008.

 On October 7, 2009, Tyndale House Publishers issued The Official Chuck Norris Fact Book, which was co-written and officially endorsed by Norris.

-Norris has stated that his personal favorite "fact" is that people wanted to add Norris to Mount Rushmore, but the granite was not tough enough for his beard.